-Results in Mathematical and Numerical Modeling, obtained at the Institute
+Results in Mathematical and Numerical Modeling

-Time series theory and quantitative finance
+Time series and quantitative finance

 An automatic algorithm for monotone trend estimation from a noisy time series was designed and a Monte Carlo method to estimate the errors associated with detrending has been obtained.
 A new numerical method to estimate the financial volatility from the returns time series was obtained.

 - C. Vamos, M. Craciun, Numerical demodulation of a Gaussian white noise modulated in amplitude by a deterministic volatility, The European Physical Journal B 86: 166, pp. 8, 2013. (pdf)